PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 ### CPU filter kernels

 Filter kernels are used to call ``applyFilter`` function.
-You can create 2D byte array as new kernel or use implemented [kernels](https://polinasavelyeva.github.io/ImageProcessing/reference/global-kernels.html) such as:
+You can create 2D float32 array as new kernel or use implemented [kernels](https://polinasavelyeva.github.io/ImageProcessing/reference/global-kernels.html) such as:

 * Gaussian Blur
 * Edges